jasonbra1n/lab/docs/ROADMAP.md

 ## Recently Completed

+- **Architecture:** Decoupled the `gematria-calculator` into its own repository and integrated it via iframe.
 - **Architecture:** Decoupled the `radiostream-player` into its own repository and integrated it via iframe.
 - **New Tool:** Added the "Denon CD Player" emulator via iframe.
 - **UI/UX:** Improved the mobile navigation menu's behavior.